 Most notably, Dr. Quinones-Perez served with distinction as a member of the Board of Governors.
 Appointed by the Governor, she interacted with state, federal and local officials.
 She participated in selecting a Chancellor for the State’s Community Colleges.
 The Chancellor through a formal process of consultation brings recommendations to the Board that has legislatively granted authority to develop and implement policy for 72 districts and 113 community colleges.

 She was member of the Association of Community College Trustees Finance and Audit Committee, Board of Directors for the National Hispana Leadership Institute and is an Associate Member of the Association of Community College Trustees.
 She is a former President and Executive Board Member and Conference Co-Chair of the California School Boards Association of Latino School Board Members, former faculty representative for El Camino College’s Academic Senate and Budget and Planning Committee and Vice President of El Camino College Faculty Association.

 Dr. Quinones-Perez believes strongly in developing and maintaining positive working conditions with SMC union representation and collaboration for the greatest good of SMC.
 She maintains student success and fiscal responsibly.
 Her entrustment of the college is vital to her.

-Margaret is married to Dr. Monte E. Perez with two grown children and grandson.
+Margaret is married to Dr. Monte E. Perez with two grown children and two grandsons.